|

 have thought that Joseph would dump her.
 But there is no sign of

-hesitation, fear, or doubt on her part.
-It affects me like
+hesitation, fear, or doubt on Mary's part.
+She just responds, "I am the

 3) Concerning the time of year when this conception took place, the